tomlurge/visionion/README.md

 _Exit_ nodes function as exit points, leaving the Tor network and continuing to the destination on the internet.
 _Directory_ nodes provide some auxiliary services to the Tor network.

-	nodes				everything in the tor network
+	node					everything in the tor network
-		clients			the users
+		client				the users
+		server				everything serving the user
-		bridges			special entry points for clients that need to circumvent blocking relays			the actual anonymization network
+			bridge			special entry points for clients that need to circumvent blocking relay			the actual anonymization network
 				guard		entry points into the network (accessed by client directky or by bridge) middle		intermediary nodes on anonymizing route
 				exit		now anonymized, continue route to actual destination on the internet directory	some auxiliary services

 It's quite common that a relay is guard node, middle node, exit node, and directory mirror at the same time and that same node can be used as client at any time.